motoemoto47ark123/wincommander/README.md

 2. Extract the ZIP file to your desired location.
 3. Run `wincommander.exe`.

+**Warning:** Some scripts require administrator privileges to run correctly.
+Therefore, you may need to run `wincommander.exe` as an administrator.
+To do this, right-click on `wincommander.exe` and select 'Run as administrator'.

 ## Usage

 When you open the application, you will see a list of scripts on the left side.
 You can select a script to view its details on the right side.
 If you want to run a script, click the 'Run' button.